-Applicants who wish to apply for a Visa are requested to kindly read the provided information carefully.
-The guidelines listed on this site are to help you prepare your documents as accurately as possible, on the basis of the common list of supporting documents to be presented by applicants for short stay Schengen visas in Sri Lanka.
+Applicants who wish to apply for a Visa are kindly requested to carefully read the provided information.
+The guidelines listed on this website are to help you prepare your documents as accurately as possible, on the basis of the common list of supporting documents to be presented by applicants for short stay Schengen visas in Sri Lanka.
 This will reduce the chances of your application being incomplete or a delay in being processed.

 You will need to prepare a separate application pack of supporting documents and Visa Application Form for each applicant (e.g. in case parents travel along with their children, confirmation of accommodation has to be given separately for every application pack).